terales/blackbird-docs/src/content/docs/apps/Amazon S3.mdx

 In this example, the workflow starts with the **On object created** event, which triggers when any object is created in your buckets.
 Then, the workflow uses the **Get object** action to retrieve the object that was created.
 In the next step we translate the object via `DeepL` and then upload the translated object back to the Amazon S3 bucket.

+## Eggs

+Check downloadable workflow prototypes featuring this app that you can import to your Nests [here](https://docs.blackbird.io/eggs/storage-to-mt/).

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.